kthorp/pyfao56/README.md

 [test3](https://github.com/kthorp/pyfao56/tree/main/tests/test3) - The updateKcb.py module contains a function to setup and run pyfao56 with basal crop coefficient (Kcb) updates for Zone 12-11 in a 2019 cotton field study at Maricopa, Arizona.
 The Kcb was estimated from fractional cover measurements based on weekly imagery from a small unoccupied aircraft system (sUAS).

+[test4](https://github.com/kthorp/pyfao56/tree/main/tests/test4) - The cotton2018.py module contains code to setup and run pyfao56 for water-limited and well-watered treatments for a 2018 cotton field study at Maricopa, Arizona.

 ## Further information
 The pyfao56 package was used to conduct the following research: